 We use the PLS algorithm as the dimensionality reduction algorithm in this research.

-To obtain the model prediction and find the model parameters, multiply the both hand sides of (23) by the matrix W. Since the residual matrix E rows are orthogonal to the columns of W, we have
+To obtain the model prediction and find the model parameters, we multiply both sides of (23) by matrix W. Since the residual matrix E’s rows are orthogonal to the columns of W, we have

 XW=TPTW.

-The linear transformation between objects in the input and latent spaces is the following
+The linear transformation between objects in the input and latent spaces is the following:

 T=XW*,where W*=W(PTW)-1.
 (25)

-The matrix of the model parameters (2) could be found from equations (24), (25)
+The matrix of the model parameters (2) could be found from equations (24) and (25) as

 Y=UQT+E≈TBQT+E=XW*BQT+E=XΘ+E. (26)